darccyy/esperanto/src/pos/nouns.md

 - Dogs see me - Hundo**j** vidas mi**n**

 > Tip: The order of these suffixes will **always** be _o_-_j_-_n_, for _noun_, _plural_, _accusative_

+## Use with Copula Verbs

+If the [verb](./verbs.md) of the sentence is a _Copula_, then the second noun is **not** considered _accusative_ in Esperanto.

+A _copula_ verb is a sort of 'linking' verb, such as 'is' in English.
+There are only a few in Esperanto.

+Examples of _copular_ verbs include:

+- estas - is / are
+- estis - was / were
+- estos - will be
+- fariĝas - becomes / becoming
+- fariĝis - became
+- fariĝos - will become

+The above examples are basically the only _copula_ verbs you would encounter or need when translating.

+Due no noun in a sentence with a _copula_ verb having an _accusative_ suffix, the word order is less free.

+_Eg:_

+The sentence 'I am happy' can be translated as 'Mi estas feliĉa', **not** 'Mi estas feliĉa**n**'.

+This is because 'estas' is considered a _copula_ verb.

+> **Note:** Occasionally it can be another order, such as 'Mi feliĉa estas', or 'Feliĉa estas mi', however this is mainly for poetry.
+Don't worry about it being in this order when translating.